naapak/sherpa-widget/README.md

 # Widget

 This is a Angular Widget for Sherpa Travel Requirement.
-It is working with few css styling issues.
-You download the shepa-widjet.js and implement into your site.
-Adding `<sherpa-widget></sherpa-widget>` to you DOM will activate the widget.
-Options that needs to passed are with setAttribute content to widget to access the content.
+There are css styling issues.
+You may download the shepa-widget.js and implement into your site by adding `<sherpa-widget></sherpa-widget>` to you DOM will initiate the widget.

+Options that are to be passed with setAttribute "content" on sherpa-widget are :-

 `var widgetOptions = {
           affiliateId: "jdfdfdf",
           defaultNationalityCountry: "CA",